Dahui Zonggao: Gong-ans

-Gong-ans developed during the Tang Dynasty (618-907) from the recorded sayings collections of Chán-masters, which quoted many stories of "a famous past Chán figure's encounter with disciples or other interlocutors and then offering his own comment on it".
+Gong-ans developed during the Tang dynasty (618–907) from the recorded sayings collections of Chán-masters, which quoted many stories of "a famous past Chán figure's encounter with disciples or other interlocutors and then offering his own comment on it".
 Those stories and the accompanying comments were used to educate students, and broaden their insight into the Buddhist teachings.

 Those stories came to be known as gongan, "public cases".
 Such a story was only considered a gongan when it was commented upon by another Chán-master.
 This practice of commenting on the words and deeds of past masters confirmed the master's position as awakened master in a lineage of awakened masters of the past.

 Dahui saw this practice of commenting on gongans in his time as becoming a superficial literary study.
 In a radical move to counter this literary emphasis, he even ordered the suppression of his own teacher’s masterly collection of koans, The Blue Cliff Record (Wade–Giles: Pi Yen Lu; Pinyin: Bìyán Lù; Japanese: Hekiganroku), burning all copies and the wooden blocks to print them, effectively taking the venerated text out of circulation for the next two centuries.

 Hua tou practice

 Dahui introduced the use of k'an-hua, the concentration on the hua tou ("word head") of a gong-an to attain insight.
 Until his time, the developing gongan-tradition consisted mainly of commenting on "old cases", adding comments and poetry.
 This use of written comments and poetry shows the influence of Chinese literati culture, to which both state officials and most Buddhist higher clergy belonged.

-Although there were hundreds of koans available, Dahui used only a few, believing that deep penetration of one or two koans would be enough to attain enlightenment.
+Although there were hundreds of koans available, Dahui used only a few, believing that deep penetration of one or two koans would be enough to attain initial awakening or insight.
 To achieve this, one had to work assiduously and with great determination, like someone whose "head is on fire".
 It mattered little to Dahui whether a person was particularly intelligent or not – liberation was available to all.
 He wrote: